jnunyez/synchronization/README.md

 </figcaption>

-In summary, the STSConfig CR instance triggers the creation of the following pods via the Silicom controller pod:
+As showed in the Figure above the STSConfig CR instance triggers the creation of the following pods via the Silicom controller pod:

-- `gpsd pod` that reads and distributes the timing information gathered from the GPS receiver.
-It embeds also a container that aligns the Silicom Hardware clock to the external timing information gathered from the GPS.
+- `gpsd+sync_extts pod` that reads and distributes the timing information gathered from the GPS receiver.
+It also embeds a container that aligns the Silicom Hardware clock to the external timing information gathered from the GPS.
-- `tsync pod` in charge of aligning the Hardware clock of the Silicom card to the timing information received from `gpsd` container and distribute this information to other pods (e.g., a DU in the same node) or to other nodes lower in the synchronization hierarchy
+- `tsync pod` in charge of aligning the Hardware clock of the Silicom Timing Synchronization card to the timing information received from `gpsd` container and distribute this information to other workloads (e.g., a O-DU workload in the same node) or to other nodes lower in the synchronization hierarchy
-- `phc2sys pod` that aligns the system clock to the Silicom Hardware clock.
+- `phc2sys pod` that aligns the system clock to the Silicom Timing Synchronization Hardware clock.

 <!--
 mode: Telecom PTP profiles as defined by the ITU-T. T-GM.8275.1 PTP profile corresponds to the profile for the RAN fronthaul network.